zuozhenggh/learning-library/data-management-library/oci-di/prerequisites/prerequisites.md

 7. It will take a moment to create the VCN and a progress screen will keep you aware of the process.
 Once you see that the  VCN creation is complete, click on the **View Virtual Cloud Network** button at the bottom of the screen.
 ![](./images/vcn-successful.png " ")

-7. The Virtual Cloud Network Details page is displayed, and we can see that we have a private and a public Subnet.
+8. The **Virtual Cloud Network Details** page is displayed, and we can see that our VCN has a private and a public Subnet.
 ![](./images/vcn-details.png " ")

-## **STEP 4:** Provision an Autonomous Data Warehouse and download Client Credentials (wallet)
+## **STEP 4:** Provision an Autonomous Data Warehouse and download Wallet
+**Autonomous Data Warehouse** is a cloud data warehouse service that eliminates all the complexities of operating a data warehouse, securing data, and developing data-driven applications.
+It automates provisioning, configuring, securing, tuning, scaling, and backing up of the data warehouse.
+It includes tools for self-service data loading, data transformations, business models, automatic insights, and built-in converged database capabilities that enable simpler queries across multiple data types and machine learning analysis.

 1. From the OCI console menu, click **Oracle Database** and then select **Autonomous Data Warehouse** under Autonomous Database section.
 ![](./images/oci-menu-adw.png " ")

 2. The console shows the Autonomous Data Warehouse databases that exist, if any.
-Make sure that you are in the compartment that we have created for our data integration resources (DI-compartment).
+Make sure that you are in the compartment that we have created for our data integration resources (`DI-compartment`).
 Click on **Create Autonomous Database**.
 ![](./images/create-adw-button.png " ")

-3. Provide basic information for the autonomous database:
+3. Provide basic information for the Autonomous Database:
-- Choose a **Compartment** - Select a compartment for the database from the drop-down list (DI-compartment)
+* Choose a **Compartment** - Select a compartment for the database from the drop-down list (`I-compartment`)
-- **Display Name** - Enter a meaningful name for the database for display purposes.
-For this lab, use "ADW Workshop".
+* **Display Name** - Enter a meaningful name for the database for display purposes.
+For this lab, use `ADW Workshop`.
-- **Database Name** - Use letters and numbers only, starting with a letter.
+* **Database Name** - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters.
 (Underscores not initially supported.)
-For this lab, use ADWWORKSHOP.
+For this lab, use `ADWWORKSHOP`.
 ![](./images/create-adw-basic.png " ")

 4. Select **Data Warehouse** as the workload type.